bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 Views should be layout using Apple's Auto Layout.
 No third-party frameworks are recommended at the moment but this is open for change.
 Just try to use the highest abstraction that's available to you, whether this is `UIStackView` or  `NSLayoutAnchor`.

 Old style layout is still an option for when Auto Layout is not available.

+## Optional Force Unwrapping

+When something that shouldn't return an optional, returns an optional you have two options:

+**A)** Pass the error to the caller (throw) .
+**B)** Crash

+**Option A** is pretty straight forward, you create an `Error` or `NSError` with the right status code, some information about the error in the info field and you move on.
+This is the ideal way of handling it, specially if there's the possibility of the app to recover from the problem and fix the problem.

+**Option B** is a bit more tricky, here you could use `fatalError()` to provide more information about the crash, or just force unwrap it.

+In cases where the crash is obvious such as when dequeuing cells and casting them to your specific cell class, force unwrapping is preferred.
+In other cases such as instantiating a `URL` using a path using a `fatalError` with the path that caused the crash should be the way to go.

 # Swift Style Guide